yanyi9696/pokemon-showdown/data/mods/gen1/README.md

 TODO.
 Glitches not implemented
 ------------------------------
 There are a couple of divisions by zero in the original game in the cartridge.
 Those have not been implemented.

-If a Pokemon has its sleep or freeze status healed by Haze, it will not be able to move on that turn (skip turn glitch).
-This also applies to a frozen Pokemon that has just been thawed by a fire type move.